farazsrahman/gossip-learning/README.md

 - Create agent class with encoder, decoder architecture.
 (DONE)
 - Test with two agents, on a single-task toy data (DONE)
 - Create Oracle validation loop (DONE)

-## Description

-A distributed learning framework where multiple agents train on different subsets of MNIST digits.
-Each agent has an encoder and decoder, and can share embeddings with neighboring agents based on a specified topology.
-We use an "Oracle" agent with access to the encoders of all agents to measure performance of the group.

 ## Example Usage
 The following command launches the training loop using two learners with one seeing digits 0-4 of MNIST and another seeing 5-9.